 - 5. When can the criminal record get sealed?

-1. Can people shoot on public roads in Colorado?
+1. Can I shoot on public roads in Colorado?

-No. CRS 33-6-126 prohibits anyone from discharging a firearm or shooting an arrow:
+No. CRS 33-6-126 prohibits discharging a firearm or shooting an arrow upon, from, or across any public roadway, such as:

-It makes no difference if the shooter is a passenger in a motor vehicle, a pedestrian, or in a building near the road.
-And this law applies to any public roadway.
-Including highways, city streets, and roads in residential neighborhoods.
+It makes no difference if you are a passenger in a motor vehicle, a pedestrian, or in a building near the road.
+The only people permitted to shoot from public roads are authorized peace officers acting in the line of duty.1

 “Firearms” include all types of guns, including pistols, revolvers, handguns, rifles, and muzzleloaders.
 Presumably, this law also prohibits shooting crossbows.